-Throughout his career, Mike has handled high-profile personal injury and commercial litigation cases alongside some of the best co-counsel in the country.
-A recent opponent recognized his formidable courtroom abilities, telling the jury that Mike led a “litigation machine.”
-He enjoys putting together teams based on the specific needs of each case, including working with other firms and coordinating a winning trial strategy from the time the case is filed to final verdict.
+Throughout his career, Mike has handled high-profile personal injury and commercial litigation cases across the country.
+Mike enjoys putting together teams based on the specific needs of each case, including working with other firms, and coordinating a winning trial strategy from the time the case is filed to final verdict.

 Focus on "One Case at a Time"

 Part of his success comes from his ability to focus – almost to the exclusion of all else –on the case he has set for trial.
 This unique approach is fundamental to Mike’s process of learning every detail of a case, and invaluable to the clients (and Mike’s co-counsel) who invariably benefit.
 Simply put, Mike stays focused on the matter in front of him, which enables him to gain a comprehensive knowledge of the facts and case details.
 Mike’s mastery of his cases, decades of courtroom experience and focus on understanding what matters most to a jury have—not surprisingly—led him to be one of the most successful trial lawyers in the country.

 Expertise at Kaeske Law Firm

 From day one, Kaeske Law begins strategically putting together the building blocks that will effectively communicate with a modern jury.
 The firm draws on decades of experience, relying on the state-of-the-art skills needed to effectively handle high-stakes litigation.